Two Dollar Radio, January 2015

 Allegorized by the phenomena of binary stars, Sarah Gerard’s first novel confronts the symptoms of modern living with beauty and courage. — Simon Van Booy, author of The Illusion of Separateness

-Cinematic trailer by David Formentin.
+Trailer by David Formentin.